zachyboiii/TruthieGo/README.md

 **TruthieGO** is a gamified mobile app designed to empower users in the fight against online misinformation and cyber threats.
 Set on a vibrant Singapore-themed board filled with iconic MRT stops and local landmarks, players roll dice and land on tiles to face interactive challenges.

-As players progress, they encounter fast-paced quizzes, story-based minigames, and decision-making scenarios that focus on:
+As players progress, they encounter fast-paced quizzes, story-based minigames, and decision-making scenarios that one may encounter in real life:

 - 🔍 Spotting misinformation
 - 🎣 Identifying phishing scams